Skip to Main Navigation

 Improving public transport will also have implications for the environment and transport decarbonization.
 In most countries, women tend to be more reliant on public transport and walking than men (more out of necessity than choice), who make more trips by car or motorcycle.
 Making public transport more efficient, affordable, convenient, and safe not only reinforces women’s use of low-carbon transport options but can also influence more men to shift their patterns away from private, gas-powered vehicles.
 Our vision is for everyone to opt for sustainable transport, not only because it’s the right thing to do, but because it is truly the better option.

 Women also face more difficulties getting jobs and climbing the career ladder in the transport sector.
-They comprise less than 20 percent of the global workforce in transport and storage.
+They comprise about 12 percent of the global workforce in transport and storage.
 The roles that women take are mainly concentrated in administration, sales, and catering, which tend to be the lowest-paid positions.
 There are fewer females than males employed as engineers, drivers, and managers in the sector.
-Poor working conditions, such as lack of access to sanitary and break facilities, lack of flexible work shifts, and violence, harassment, and discrimination, are some of the many barriers that women face to entering and staying in the sector.
+Regulatory frameworks restricting women's access to specific transport roles in some economies, poor working conditions, such as lack of access to sanitary and break facilities, lack of flexible work shifts, and violence, harassment, and discrimination, are some of the many barriers that women face to entering and staying in the sector.
 As a result, the planning, design, and operations of transport infrastructure and services often do not reflect women’s voices and needs as transport users.

 World Bank Approach